FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/kernel/handles.md

 and each handle holds a reference to its kernel object.

 The opposite does not hold.
-When a handle is destroyed it does not mean its object is destroyed.
+When a handle is destroyed it does not mean its corresponding kernel object is destroyed.
 There could be other handles pointing to the object or the kernel itself could be holding a reference to the kernel object.
-An example of this is a handle to a thread; the fact that the last handle to a thread is closed it does not mean that the thread has been terminated.

 When the last reference to a kernel object is released, the kernel object is either destroyed or the kernel marks the object for garbage collection; the object will be destroyed at a later time when the current set of pending operations on it is completed.

+More detail in the [kernel object lifetimes][lifetime] page.

 ## Special Cases